batmanprof/dsnd_p3/README.md

 ## Summary
 This project is made for the Data Scientist Nano Degree.
-The puprose of this project is classifying message and find those which indicate that some help needed.
+The puprose of this project is classifying messages and find those which indicate that some help needed.
 Main points:
 * Preprocess the provided
 * Create and train a model on the provided data